Towards convergence of turbulent dynamo amplification in cosmological simulations of galaxies: Numerical methods

 to $\eta = 0$.
 As a result of domain discretisation, CT schemes naturally introduce some degree of numerical resistivity in their solution of the induction equation.
 Consequently, all diffusive effects in our simulations are of numerical nature.

 Our initial conditions \citep[{\sc nut},][]{Powell2011} feature a cosmological cubic box with 12.5 comoving Mpc per side with a spherical zoom region of length 4.5 comoving Mpc across.
 Inside the zoom region, we allow our refinement strategies (presented in Section~\ref{ss:EurRefine}) to resolve the grid down to a maximum physical resolution $\Dres$, which we vary for different runs (our suite of simulations is summarised in Table~\ref{table:TAsetups}).
 We study a Milky Way-like galaxy forming approximately at the centre of the zoom, with a dark matter halo of virial mass $M_\text{vir} (z = 0) \simeq 5 \cdot 10^{11}\,\Msun$.
+This galaxy is the same system studied by \citet{Martin-Alvarez2018}.
 Stellar and dark matter particles have mass resolutions of $M_\text{DM} \simeq 5 \cdot 10^4\,\Msun$ and $M_{*} \simeq 5 \cdot 10^3\,\Msun$, respectively.
 Finally, our cosmological parameters are selected following the WMAP5 cosmology \citep{Dunkley2009}.

 Along the lines of most galaxy formation simulations, we include various sub-grid prescriptions that capture the most important physical processes for galaxy formation.
 We model reionization as a UV background initiated at $z = 10$ \citep{Haardt1996} as well as metal cooling both above (interpolating {\sc cloudy} tables; \citealt{Ferland1998}) and below \citep{Rosen1995} a temperature of $10^4$~K. During the simulation and subsequent analysis, all gas is assumed ideal and mono-atomic (i.e. with thermodynamical specific heat ratio 5/3).